Forescout/eyeExtend-Connect/README.md

 ## App Support

-All Apps posted here are community contributed and community supported.
+All eyeExtend Connect Apps posted here are community contributed and community supported.
 These Apps are not supported by the Forescout Customer Support team.
-If you have questions or are in need of support you can post your questions to one of these community forums.
+If you have questions or are in need of support please reach out to our growing community of over 300 people at the following resources:

 * https://forescout.force.com/support/s/ - Please post your questions in the Discussion Thread
 * https://app.slack.com/client/TCG0HGFUG/CCGSRQDCZ  - User run Forescout Community ‘Connect-OIM’ Channel